- State Innovation Model (SIM)

 SIM Summary: To help foster better understanding of the SIM initiative in Michigan, the team has developed a comprehensive summary of the program, its components and the scope of the various initiatives within each component.
 The summary will be updated annually to reflect major achievements, outcomes and other SIM-related developments.

-SIM Newsletter: The Michigan SIM team, as of June 2017, is producing a bi-monthly newsletter to cover the latest and pertinent SIM information.
+SIM Newsletter: The Michigan SIM team is producing a quarterly newsletter to cover the latest news and pertinent SIM information.
 The newsletter is intended to inform all stakeholders, participants and interested parties of the progress, status and achievements across all SIM component initiatives.

 PCMH Initiative: The SIM Patient Centered Medical Home (PCMH) Initiative launched on January 1, 2017.
 Information about the initiative can be accessed through the following link.